Spurs vs. Thunder odds, prediction: 2026 NBA Western Conference finals picks, Game 1 best bets by proven model

 How to make Spurs vs. Thunder picks

-After simulating each possession of Spurs vs. Thunder 10,000 times, the model also says one side of the spread hits over 50% of the time.
+After simulating each possession of Spurs vs. Thunder 10,000 times, the model also says one side of the spread is the better value.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Spurs vs. Thunder, and which side of the spread hits over 50% of the time?
+So who wins Spurs vs. Thunder, and which side of the spread is the better value?
 Visit SportsLine now to see which side of the Spurs vs. Thunder spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.